jeroenvermeulen/magento-solarium/README.md

 ## Support

+**We are sorry but we can not actively support this extension.
+We use it at a number of big shops.
+You can also use it for free, 'as is'.**

 A lot of info can be found in our [Wiki Pages](https://github.com/jeroenvermeulen/magento-solarium/wiki)

 If you have an issue, you can open a bug report in [GitHub's issue tracker](https://github.com/jeroenvermeulen/magento-solarium/issues).
+However we can not guarantee you will get an answer, it depends on the community.

 ## Core Developers